EliasF05/eliasf05.github.io/index.md

 ---

 **About Me** \
 Graduate student in data science interested in most topics in machine learning, with some research experience in state estimation and system identification.
+I enjoy studying, research, and [puzzle rush](https://www.chess.com/puzzles/rush).